isurusiri/azure_servicebus_exporter/README.md

 # Azure ServiceBus Exporter

-My humble attempt to develop a custom [Prometheus](https://prometheus.io/) metrics exporter.
+My attempt to develop a custom [Prometheus](https://prometheus.io/) metrics exporter.
 This exporter exposes metrics of Azure ServuceBus.

 ### But why exporters?